3 (Quick + Easy) Steps to Remotely Track Your Child’s Phone Location in 2023:

 Kaspersky Safe Kids has very accurate location tracking that allows you to set up huge geofenced areas.
 The location data also includes access to your child’s phone battery level.
 Location tracking is only available via the provider’s paid plans, which are very affordable — however, you can also get 1 year of free access to the paid version via Kaspersky’s Premium subscription.
 All purchases are backed by a 30-day money-back guarantee.

-Comparison of the Best Parental Control Apps for Tracking a Child’s Phone Location in 2022
+Comparison of the Best Parental Control Apps for Tracking Your Child’s Phone Location in 2023

 |Parental App||Starting Price||Real-Time Location Tracking||Previous Locations||Geofencing||Number of Devices||Money-Back Guarantee|